tiagopog/vimfiles/README.md

 # TODO

+* Create an install.sh in order to ease the installation step;
 * Create a simple cheatsheet with the main commands for each plugin;
 * Run [vim-test](https://github.com/janko-m/vim-test) coupled with [vim-dispatch](https://github.com/tpope/vim-dispatch);
 * Integrate Vim with [Rubocop](https://github.com/ngmy/vim-rubocop);